Adverse Weather Policy

 Walk Time Adjustments

-When hot weather is forecast, I may reschedule walks to earlier in the day to avoid the highest temperatures.
-You’ll be notified in advance if changes are needed.
-These walks may be earlier than your preference, but my priority is the health and safely of every dog in my care.
-Please read on for alternative options.
+When warm weather is forecast, walks may be rescheduled to earlier in the day to avoid peak temperatures.
+You will be notified in advance where possible.
+These walks may be earlier than your preference, but the health and safety of every dog in my care is the priority.

 Shaded Routes & Safe Transport

-Dogs who are more vulnerable to heat (such as flat-faced breeds, older dogs, or those with thick coats or medical issues) may have shorter walks or be offered drop-in visits instead.
+Dogs who are more vulnerable to heat, including flat faced breeds, older dogs, heavily coated dogs or those with medical conditions, may have shorter walks or be offered a drop in visit instead.

 Alternative Visits

 On particularly hot days, walks may be replaced with a welfare visit.
-These include a toilet break, fresh water and some quiet time or enrichment indoors or in shaded areas if you have a garden.
-Dogs left alone will be prioritised.
+These include a toilet break, fresh water and calm enrichment indoors or in shaded garden areas where appropriate.
+Dogs left home alone will be prioritised.

-In warm weather, group walks may be shorter to ensure all dogs are not exposed to heat for any longer than is safe.
-If a particular dog is showing signs of overheating, the walk will be ended early to ensure the comfort and safety of all dogs in my care.
+In warm weather, group walks may be shortened to ensure dogs are not exposed to heat for longer than is safe.
+If any dog shows signs of overheating or distress, the walk will be ended early.
+Group safety overrides individual exercise duration.

 Water & Recovery

-All dogs are given fresh water and returned to a cool, shaded space.
-I’ll contact you if I see any signs of heat distress.
+All dogs are offered fresh water and returned to a cool, shaded resting space.
+I will contact you if I observe any signs of heat related distress.

 Temperature Guidance

-• Adjustments may be made at 20°C for heat-sensitive breeds
+Adjustments may be made from 18°C for heat sensitive dogs.

-• Walks are often reduced or replaced from 24°C and above
+Walks are often reduced, replaced or significantly modified from 23°C and above.

 Cold, Ice & Storms

-When paths are icy or temperatures are extremely low, I may shorten or adjust walks for safety.
-Drop-ins may be offered as an alternative.
-Please provide coats or paw protection if needed.
+When paths are icy or temperatures are extremely low, walks may be shortened or adapted for safety.
+Drop in visits may be offered as an alternative.

-Walks may be cancelled or replaced with a welfare visit if storms, thunder or extreme rain pose a safety risk.
-Dogs will not be walked during lightning or strong winds.
+Walks may be cancelled or replaced with a welfare visit if storms, thunder, lightning or strong winds pose a safety risk.
+Dogs will not be walked during lightning or where falling debris is a concern.

 In Case of Emergency

-If a dog shows signs of distress due to weather, I’ll act quickly to help — including cooling/warming them, contacting you, and seeking veterinary care if required.
-Any emergency action will be taken in your dog’s best interest.
+If a dog shows signs of weather related distress, I will act immediately in their best interests.
+This may include cooling or warming measures, contacting you and seeking veterinary care if required.
+Any emergency action will be taken to prioritise the dog’s welfare.

 Thank you for supporting this policy - it helps me keep every dog happy, safe and comfortable year-round.